GSK Reportedly Pulls Application For Drug Touted By Trump As Potential Treatment For Autism

 Add us onAdd us on Google

-UK drugmaker GSK Plc (GSK) has reportedly withdrawn its application for the drug leucovorin calcium touted by President Trump as a potential treatment for autism.
+UK drugmaker GSK Plc (GSK) has withdrawn its application for the drug leucovorin calcium touted by President Trump as a potential treatment for autism.

-According to a report from the Wall Street Journal on Thursday, GSK asked the U.S. Food and Drug Administration to pull its application for leucovorin calcium because it doesn’t market the medicine.
-The company hasn’t sold the drug since 1999, the report said.
+GSK asked the U.S. Food and Drug Administration to pull its application for leucovorin calcium because it no longer markets the medicine, a filing on the FDA website shows.

 A GSK spokesperson reportedly told the newspaper that the company never intended to sell the drug again.
+Meanwhile, a spokesperson for the U.S. Department of Health and Human Services told the paper that GSK’s decision has no bearing on generic versions of the drug for patients with cerebral folate deficiency.

 Follow on Google News